Nursing homes sedate residents with dementia by misusing antipsychotic drugs, report finds

 Story highlights

-- People with dementia are being drugged in nursing homes, report shows
+- People with dementia are being drugged in nursing homes, Human Rights Watch reports

-- Antipsychotic medications are not safe for dementia patients, but used anyway

-- Human Rights Watch casts blame on government for failing to protect residents

 (CNN)Children complained about parents who were robbed of their personalities and turned into zombies.
 Residents remembered slurring their words and being unable to think or stay awake.
 Former administrators admitted doling out drugs without having appropriate diagnoses, securing informed consent or divulging risks.